utdata/icj-class/static-apps/static-04-detail.md

 - Inside the `src/njk` folder, create a new files for: `2018-10-19.njk` and =`2018-10-20.njk`.
 (If you'll recall, this is similar to the file name we used in our navigation except for the extension.
 Each `filename.njk` file added inside `src/njk/` will become a new HTML page of the same name at `docs/filename.html`.)
 - Inside these files, add the same entry code as you did for the first page.

 Think about this for a second: You added a new pages to your website with just those few lines of code, compared to when you did this with the Bootstrap Homework assignment, when you had to copy the whole page, likely getting them out of sync.
-Now you can change the framework of the site without edting individual pages.
+Now you can change the framework of the site without editing individual pages.

 ## Edit the detail layout